 The value for paid work used in the comparison was generally obtained from the same survey as the time use data or another household survey.
 For Argentina, Nicaragua, South Africa and Tanzania, the value represents the income of all earners, whether employees or self-employed.
 For India, the value represents income of regular salaried employees.
-Similarly, in Japan and the Republic of Korea only employees are included in the calculation.
-This restriction will have more of an impact on the Indian comparison than the Japan or Korean comparisons, given the high levels of self-employment in India.
+Similarly, in the Republic of Korea only employees are included in the calculation.
+This restriction will have more of an impact on the Indian comparison than the Korean one, given the high levels of self-employment in India.

-Figure 1.11 shows the value of unpaid care work ranging from 19 per cent (domestic worker wage in South Africa) of the value of paid work in the economy to 190 per cent

-(all earners in Nicaragua).
+Figure 23 shows the value of unpaid care work ranging from 19 per cent (domestic worker wage in South Africa) of the value of paid work in the economy to 190 per cent (all earners in Nicaragua).
 The high value in Nicaragua could be regarded as misleading to the extent that it only reflects SNA work that is paid.
 The low value in India is interesting, given that the comparison is only with employees.

-Figure 1.11: Value of unpaid care work as a percentage of paid work in the economy
+Figure 23: Value of unpaid care work as a percentage of paid work in the economy